Skip To Content

 Instructor: Lorraine Woodruff-Long

 Students will learn how to take a completed fabric quilt top, and make it into a completed, finished quilt.
 Students will learn how to prepare a smooth “quilt sandwich” with a top, batting and fabric backing.
 They will learn how to bast their quilt sandwich and prepare for quilting by machine and/or by hand.
 Finally, students will learn how to square their finished quilted and and how to finish using a choice of binding techniques.
+Join us and complete your quilt!

 Materials list: Completed top for quilting - can be a "whole cloth" or a quilted, pieced quilt top.